project-chip/connectedhomeip/examples/wifi-echo/esp32/README.md

-# CHIP WiFI Echo Server Example
+# CHIP WiFi Echo Server Example

 A prototype appplication that uses CHIP to setup WiFi on the ESP32 and runs an Echo Server on a configured port.
 This example will evolve as more complex